Blog - Tips and Trends

 • If a cleaner is needed, Florida Tile recommends the use of a low VOC (volatile organic compound), neutral pH, non-hazardous, non-polluting product.

-• Glazed tile walls should be cleaned with a damp cloth or sponge and a neutral cleaner, if needed, as abrasive cleaners can cause scratching.
-Glazed tile floors should be swept or vacuumed regularly to remove dirt and dust, followed by cleaning with a mop or sponge that has been dampened with a neutral pH cleaner.
-The same methods can be used on unglazed tile surfaces.
+• Glazed tile walls should be cleaned with a damp cloth or sponge and a neutral cleaner, if needed.
+Abrasive cleaners can cause scratching and should be avoided.
+Tile floors should be swept or vacuumed regularly to remove dirt and dust, followed by cleaning with a mop or sponge that has been dampened with a neutral pH cleaner.

-• Ceramic tile surfaces in bathrooms may need a more thorough routine cleaning due to the build-up of soap scum, body oils, and hard-water stains.
-Clean these surfaces with a sponge or clean cloth dampened with a neutral pH cleaner and let it stand for five minutes before rinsing and drying.
+• Ceramic tile surfaces in bathrooms may need a more thorough routine cleaning.
+This is due to the build-up of soap scum, body oils, and hard-water stains.
+Clean these surfaces with a sponge or clean cloth dampened with a neutral pH cleaner.
+Let it stand for five minutes before rinsing and drying.
 You may also want to consider using a cleaner designed for bathroom tiles.

-• If a heavy-duty cleaning is needed, alkaline-based cleaners are recommended for glazed and unglazed walls and countertops.
+• If a heavy-duty cleaning is needed, alkaline-based cleaners are recommended for glazed and unglazed tiles.
 Use a white nylon scrub pad and then rinse clean with water.
-Poultice can be used if needed.
 For showers, tub surrounds, and other “wet” areas, light acidic cleaners are suggested to remove hard-water stains.
 See Florida Tile’s website for specific information about the use of such cleaners.

-For even more information regarding the care and maintenance requirements of ceramic tile products, visit the Florida Tile website.
+For more information on the care and maintenance of tile, visit the Florida Tile website.
 You can also contact one of Conestoga Tile’s showrooms with additional questions.
-Call 888-415-6589 to connect to the showroom closest to you.